Celtic vs Rangers: Callum McGregor wants full away allocation to return for Old Firm games

 The two remaining games will be played with no away fans after both clubs raised security concerns, but McGregor is hopeful it is not a permanent move.

-"Hopefully as a spectacle we can get it back to what it was a few years ago when there was bigger (away) crowds within the stadium.
-I think it does add a little bit of something different," said the Celtic captain said as he supported the Billy McNeill Fund launch of the Billy Against Dementia Golf Day and Dinner.
+"Hopefully as a spectacle we can get it back to what it was a few years ago when there were bigger [away] crowds within the stadium.
+I think it does add a little bit of something different," the Celtic captain said as he supported the Billy McNeill Fund launch of the Billy Against Dementia Golf Day and Dinner.

 "Of course, we have to accept it for the time being but my thoughts are hopefully we can get back to the bigger allocation that we had a few years ago."